Frederick Kroeber Sparrow: Contributions to the Field

-Most of his contributions revolved around his specialty, aquatic fungi, and particular groups within that he spent years researching, such as Physoderma and Pythium.
+Most of his contributions revolved around his specialty, aquatic fungi, and particular groups within aquatic fungi that he spent years researching, such as Physoderma and Pythium.

 Sparrow's two papers on operculate and inoperculate chytrids had a great influence on Chytridales taxonomy.
-With these two papers he noted the separation in the phylogeny of these two groups, which is a concept that is still used today.
+With these two papers, he noted the separation in the phylogeny of these two groups, which is a concept that is still used today.

 He also established significant features for distinguishing Physoderma.
-He exhibited that the prior methods of characterizing individuals of this genus, which were host specificity and size of resting spores, were not viable.
+He exhibited that the prior methods of characterizing individuals of this genus, host specificity and size of resting spores, were not viable.

-He published numerous books and articles, mainly on the topic of aquatic fungi or specific taxa he worked on.
-See notable publications for specific works.
-Sparrow's greatest contribution to mycology was likely his book titled The Aquatic Phycomycetes exclusive of the Saprolegniaceae and Pythium published in 1943.
-The second edition titled Aquatic Phycomycetes is on equal standing.
-The second edition updated its information on the order Plasmodiophorales, the family Saprolegniaceae, and the genus Physoderma, along with new information on aquatic individuals in the genera Pythium and Phytophthora.
+He published numerous books and articles, mainly on the topic of aquatic fungi and specific taxa he worked on.
+Sparrow's greatest contribution to mycology was likely his book titled The Aquatic Phycomycetes exclusive of the Saprolegniaceae and Pythium, published in 1943.
+The second edition, titled Aquatic Phycomycetes, is on equal standing.
+The second edition contained updated information on the order Plasmodiophorales, the family Saprolegniaceae, and the genus Physoderma, along with new information on aquatic individuals in the genera Pythium and Phytophthora.

 He made incredible progress regarding the discovery, classification, and ecology of many individuals in the family of the Thraustochytriaceae, containing a genus of his own naming, Thraustochytrium.
 These organisms were also a part of the Phycomycete group.